canonn-science/Dumpr/README.md

 if called with no parameters dumpr will extract and upload all of the dumps

--c You can supply a list of search keywords that will be used to identify which entryids to extract e.g. "Stratum,Pod,Yellow" Would extract all entries with Yellow in the name All with Pod in teh name and All Stratum.
+-c You can supply a keyword that will be used to identify which entryids to extract e.g. "Yellow" Would extract all entries with Yellow in the name.

 -d database_secrets is a file containing details of the database connection.
 If not supplied it will look in the local directory for a file called [database_secrets.json](database_secrets.md)